antoniocapelo/antoniocapelo.github.com/_posts/2014-09-09-garibaldi.md

 	<p>But I must say that a turning point was begining to work as a web developer at <b>blip</b>.
 They made me feel welcome and made me want to learn even more.
 I grew a lot while having fun!
 It's been over a year since I started there, I'm still learning and still loving what I do.
 I had to finish the last year of the degree while working, which wasn't easy, but was definitely worth it. </p>

-	<p><b>I guess what I mean is:</b> it's hard to leave some things 'on hold' and rewind some years on our life to go after you feel right.
+	<p><b>I guess what I mean is:</b> it's hard to leave some things 'on hold' and rewind some years of your life to go after what you feel right.
 But it's even harder not to.</p>

 </div>
 <script type="text/javascript">